 They are also known for their ability to hibernate during winter, making them one of the few butterflies that can survive the harsh Maryland winters.

-Mourning Cloaks feed on tree sap, rotting fruit, and other sources of sugar and are a beloved sight for nature enthusiasts in the state.
+Mourning Cloaks feed on tree sap, rotting fruit, and other sources of sugar and are a beloved sight for state nature enthusiasts.

 26. Red-Spotted Purple